HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

   universal basic income (UBI) policy for everyone on the island.
   Did I need to do any research on its effect on the economy before I implementing it?
-  Did I need to justify my reasons?
-  Or answer to anyone or anything?
+  Did I need to justify my reasons, or answer to anyone or anything?
   Nope!
 I just go and do that, and there's no one there to stop me, because everyone in the cabinet is my friend.
   This is textbook dictatorship!
-  And, honestly, this absolute power feels pretty nice.
-  Oh, and sorry for drop the news about UBI here.
+  And, honestly, this absolute power feels pretty nice, Mwa-ha-ha\~ Oh, and sorry for drop the news about UBI here.
   It's gonna happen starting next week.
 Now you know!"
   <br>…<br>
-  The public's reactions to the interview are a bit mixed.
+  The public's reactions to the interview are reported to be "mixed".
   <!-- It certainly didn't help the emigration rate,
   which experienced a small increase after the interview was aired.
   But at this point we doubt if